Recall (Come When Called) for Dogs

 💡 Key Training Tips

-Practice on a long line before going off-leash
+Practice on a 20-30 foot long line before attempting off-leash recall

 ⚠️Common Mistakes to Avoid